Homological Pisot Substitutions and Exact Regularity: Introduction

 In Section~\ref{sec:background}, we develop necessary background and notation.
 In Section~\ref{sec:exact_regularity}, we explore the ERP and prove Theorems~\ref{ERP}, \ref{ERPconverse} and \ref{rationalmeasure}.
 The proofs of these theorems do not use the fact that the dilatation is a Pisot number, and the results of Section~\ref{sec:exact_regularity} apply to all substitutions for which the dimension of the first \v{C}ech cohomology equals the algebraic degree of the dilatation.

-It is even possible to extend the idea of the ERP to one-dimensional tiling spaces that do not come from a substitution.
-If the first rational \Cech cohomology of a tiling space $\Omega$ is $k$-dimensional, then we can find $k$ different collections of patches (call them patches of type 1, 2, $\ldots$, $k$), such that for any other patch $\bP$ there is a length $L'$ with the following property: If $\mathbf{Q}$ and $\mathbf{Q}+\tau$ are patches that occur in any tiling $\bT$ in $\Omega$ and $\mathbf{Q}$ has a vertex $x_0$ with $[x_0-L',x_0+L']$ contained in the support of $\mathbf{Q}$, then the number of occurrences of $\mathbf{P}$ in $\bT$ between $x_0$ and $x_0+\tau$ is a rational linear function of $n_1, \ldots, n_k$, where $n_i$ is the number of occurences of patches of type $i$ between $x_0$ and $x_0 + \tau$.
-When the tiling space comes from a substitution and $k$ is the algebraic degree of the dilatation, then the $i$-th class of patches is associated with tiles of length $L \lambda^{i-1}$.

 In Section~\ref{sec:d=1}, we study $d=1$ homological Pisot substitutions and prove Theorem~\ref{dim1}.
-We also show that a homological Pisot substitution with $d=1$ cannot have $cr=2$, regardless of the norm.
-Finally, in Section~\ref{sec:examples} we show how to construct homological Pisot substitutions of arbitrary $d$ with $cr=3$, thereby proving Theorem \ref{nogo}.
+We also show, regardless of the norm: \begin{theorem} If $\phi$ is a homological Pisot substitution with $d=1$, then the coincidence rank is not $2$. \end{theorem} Finally, in Section~\ref{sec:examples} we show how to construct homological Pisot substitutions of arbitrary $d$ with $cr=3$, thereby proving Theorem~\ref{nogo}.